 Perhaps the real problem Obama has with waiving the Jones Act is that it would be an acknowledgement of the obvious truth: That government regulations often slow the private sector down and get in the way.
 When you're a liberal who has never seen a regulation that you don't like, that can be a hard admission to make.

 The Louisiana Sand Berms: Louisiana has been trying to build sand berms to keep oil away from its coastal marshes, where it would obviously cause a lot of environmental damage.
 Rather bizarrely, after dragging its feet about approving the sand berms, the Obama Administration has told Louisiana to stop building the sand berms because they might cause environmental damage.
 In other words, their logic is that Louisiana needs to allow oil to permeate their coastal marshes in order to prevent possible environmental damage.
-No wonder Bobby Jindal is pleading for "the federal government to get out of the way."
+No wonder Bobby Jindal is pleading for

 16 Crude Sucking Barges Taken Out Of Action By The Feds: Believe it or not, the Coast Guard actually stopped 16 crude-sucking barges from siphoning up oil in order to make sure "there were fire extinguishers and life vests" on the ships.
 Had Louisiana Governor Bobby Jindal not pitched a fit to the media and called the White House, those barges might still be sitting around today, waiting for some Coast Guard bureaucrat to allow them to get back to work.